We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The idea is that you should eat when you’re hungry and stop when you’re full.

-- Physical hunger: This biological urge tells you to replenish nutrients.
-It builds gradually and has different signals, such as a growling stomach, fatigue or irritability.
-It is satisfied when you eat any food.
+- Physical hunger.
+This biological urge tells you to replenish nutrients.
+It builds gradually and has different signals, such as a growling stomach, fatigue, or irritability.
+It’s satisfied when you eat any food.

-Bottom Line: Intuitive eating is based on physical hunger, rather than prescriptions from diet books and experts.
+Intuitive eating is based on physical hunger rather than prescriptions from diet books and experts.
 Eating should satisfy physical hunger without causing guilt.